Introduction to Analysing Qualitative Interviews

 The course will include:

-- Practical online exercises considering how to conduct and recognise good ‘quality’ qualitative analysis
+- Practical online exercises considering how to conduct and recognise 'good quality' qualitative analysis

-- Feedback to support learning and understanding
+- Expert feedback to support your learning and understanding

 Learning outcomes

-By the end of the course, participants will:
+By the end of the course participants will:

 We provide:

-- Access to our online learning platform
+- Access to the online learning platform (CANVAS)

-- Online access to slides and materials, and group chat and discussion
+- Online access to slides and materials

 - Experienced, approachable tutors who are research-active